 Some of the lumps may become infected with bacteria, causing a secondary infection that will need to be treated with antibiotics.

 Many people with hidradenitis suppurativa also develop a pilonidal sinus, which is a small hole or "tunnel" in the skin at the top of the buttocks, where they divide (the cleft).

 The exact cause of hidradenitis suppurativa is unknown, but the lumps develop as a result of blocked hair follicles.

-Hidradenitis suppurativa usually starts around puberty, but it can occur at any age.
-It's less common before puberty and after the menopause, which may suggest that sex hormones play a part.
+Hidradenitis suppurativa usually starts around puberty, but it can occur at any age after puberty.
+This may suggest that sex hormones play a part.
 Many people with the condition also have acne and excessive hair growth (hirsutism).